timalamenciak/ORKGcsv/README.md

 There are lots of to-dos for this particular script:
 - [ ] Make the fields reset after saving entries to the data table.
-- [ ] Suggest city, province and country based on coordinates (Tim working on this)
-- [ ] Suggest IUCN EFG based on the coordinates (Tim also working on this)
+- [ ] Suggest IUCN EFG based on the coordinates (Tim working on this)
 - [ ] Make the code a bit prettier/add comments/etc.

+- [X] Suggest city, province and country based on coordinates